-Star Island is connected to mainland Miami Beach through Bridge Road.
+Star Island is connected to mainland Miami Beach through Bridge Road and MacArthur Causeway.
 Public transportation is a reliable form of transportation in Miami Beach.
 Many Metrobus lines connect to downtown Miami and the Metrorail.
 The Metrobus is also popular among commuters.

 There’s also the Airport-Beach Express, a direct-service bus line that brings passengers from Miami International Airport to various points in South Beach.

 The pedestrian-friendly Miami Beach has a biking culture.
 Decobike was launched in 2011 as a public bicycle sharing system that aims to have 1,000 bikes accessible from 100 stations throughout the Miami Beach area.

 South Beach is nicknamed the American Riviera and an Art Deco hotspot.
 Ocean Drive is known as the Art Deco District, a collection of buildings featuring art deco architecture.
 For outdoor dining and shopping, head to Lincoln Road.

 Attractions in North Beach include the boardwalk, North beach Oceanside Park, and North Beach Bandshell.
 Meanwhile, Mid Beach takes pride in the Faena District, colorful nightlife, and well-loved restaurants.